sharontherese/latin-mass-wedding/content/history/index.md

 ## 1991

 1991 saw the publication of the second typical edition - that is, a second Latin edition.
 An English translation was delayed until the 2010s.

-(PDFs coming soon!)

 ## 2016

 In 2016, the ICEL's English translation of the second typical edition (of 1991) was finally approved and mandated.

-(PDFs coming soon!)

 # Brief timeline